cilium/cilium.io/src/posts/2020-10-06-skybet-cilium-migration/index.md

   - CNI
   - Migration
 ogImage: ogimage.png
-ogSummary: `
-This is a guest blog by Josh Van Leeuwen and covers how Josh implemented a CNI live migration for a customer, Sky Betting and Gaming, to live migrate a cluster running the Canal CNI plugin (Flannel+Calico) to Cilium.
+ogSummary: "This is a guest blog by Josh Van Leeuwen and covers how Josh implemented a CNI live migration for a customer, Sky Betting and Gaming, to live migrate a cluster running the Canal CNI plugin (Flannel+Calico) to Cilium.
 Josh is working as a Customer Reliability Engineer for Jetstack.
-Read on to hear what Josh has to say...`
+Read on to hear what Josh has to say..."
 ---

 ![](ogimage.png)